 The States of Change are broken down into:

 - Precontemplation – Not ready.
 A person in this stage is still deep in the throes of addiction without any sense of how bad it may be.

 - Contemplation – Getting ready.
 At this stage, a person knows that their addiction is becoming a problem and recognizes they need to stop, or even that they need help to stop.

 - Preparation – Ready.
 At this point, a person is organizing a plan to get help.

 - Action – Making specific efforts.
 This means a person may enter a rehab program.

 - Maintenance – In the final step, a person is able to sustain Action for at least six months and are actively working to prevent relapse.

-This model addresses every stage possible that an addict will experience while on the road from deep addiction to long lasting recovery for a healthy, happy life.
+This model addresses every stage possible that a person with substance use disorder will experience while on the road from deep addiction to long lasting recovery for a healthy, happy life.
 It is heavily guided by therapy in order to be successful.
 It is critical to attend therapy to acquire the tools necessary to be able to maintain sobriety.
 Therapy and recovery options come in many shapes and sizes and we can assist in choosing what is right for you.